Itinerary: Alghero, Cmplesso nuragico di Palmavera, Nurri, Orroli, Torralba, Seui, Nuraghe Arrubiu

-Sardinia, the second largest Italian island, is located in the mid of the Mediterranean sea.
-Land of unforgettable beauty but still wild and scarcely populated especially in its interior, Sardinia is a well-known popular holiday destination because of its beautiful, Caribbean-style white sand beaches and crystal-clear sea water.
+Sardinia, the second-largest Italian island, is located in the mid of the Mediterranean sea.
+Land of unforgettable beauty but still wild and scarcely populated especially in its interior, Sardinia is a well-known popular holiday destination because of its beautiful, Caribbean-style white sand beaches and crystal-clear seawater.

 Its past is both mysterious and charming, like a big puzzle that has not yet been solved.
 Throughout the island, there are ancient buildings older than 3000 years called 'Nuraghi'.
 A Nuraghe is a monumental tower made of huge, roughly worked stones.
-It might stand as a single tower like the one on the pic above, or several Nuraghi might be joined together in order to make a complex of many towers with connecting structures and walls.
+It might stand as a single tower like the one in the pic above, or several Nuraghi might be joined together in order to make a complex of many towers with connecting structures and walls.
 Picture n°5 (courtesy of Sardonic Studio) shows a 3D design of what a standard Nuraghe is expected to look like.

 Some of the most interesting Nuraghi are located in the Province of Oristano such as the so-called Nuraghe Losa (pic n°4).
 Nuraghe Arrubiu (pic n°6) is located along Nurri and Orroli, Nuraghe Palmavera (pic n°1) is on the road to the Gulf of Alghero and the Gulf of Porto Conte, Nuraghe Serbissi, Nuraghe Santu Antine (pic n°3) in Torralba and Nuraghe Ardasai in the municipality of Seui in Ogliastra.